• JUMP TO:

 DiagnosisBack to top

-You will be asked questions about symptoms and medical history, including questions about family members.
-The vascular surgeon will also perform a physical exam that includes gently probing for problem areas on your legs while you are standing.
+A vascular surgeon will ask you about your symptoms and medical history.
+They will also do a physical exam that includes gently probing for problem areas on your legs while you are standing.

 TreatmentsBack to top